sailor-june/project-luna/js/readme.md

 # Welcome to  project luna

-project luna is a simple interface for requesting lunar data.
+project luna is a simple and streamlined interface for requesting lunar data.

-always know when the sun will rise or set, and likewise with the moon!